RoyalHaskoningDHV/darrow-poc/README.md

 You will not need to create this tree yourself, this should be decided together with the consortium partners.
 Nevertheless, when creating your own `ModelInterfaceV4` compliant model for onboarding onto the platform, keeping this structure in mind is useful.
 Below we will go into more depth about how the `ModelInterfaceV4` relates to this rooted tree.

 ## `ModelInterfaceV4`: A contract between models and infrastructure
-The `ModelInterfaceV4` is a python _Protocol_.
-That means, it specifies exactly what methods or attributes need to be defined, which parameters need to be inputted and what needs to be returned by methods of a class in order for the class to be a Protocol of type `ModelInterfaceV4`.
+`ModelInterfaceV4` is a python _Protocol_.
+That means, it specifies exactly what methods or attributes need to be defined, which parameters need to be inputted and what needs to be returned by methods of a class.
 Unlike a _Base class_, it does not allow for inheritance.
 Because of this it also does not have an `__init__()` method.
 You can think of it as a recipe to follow.

 To verify if a class follows the contract an `isinstance` check of the form `isinstance(myclass, myprotocol)` can be performed.
 For `ModelInterfaceV4`, we are using a modified version of `Protocol`, called `AnnotationProtocol` from the [`annotation-protocol` package](https://github.com/RoyalHaskoningDHV/annotation-protocol).
 It allows for more thorough `isinstance` checks, making all the necessary comparisons.
 An example implementation for how to test `ModelInterfaceV4` compliance can be found in `tests/test_inteface.py`.

 ## Proof of concept / example model
 This repository contains an example model called `POCAnomaly` (in `models/poc.py`) adhering to `ModelInterfaceV4`.
 It is an anomaly detection model that takes sensor data as input and replaces anomalies with `np.nan`.
 Of course, the purpose of the machine learning model here is not important.
 Instead, we aim to show how a machine learning model can be onboarded onto the `darrow-ml-platform` (or at least prepared for onboarding by complying to the data contract).

 We also included a local _Executor_ of the model in `mocks/mocks.py`, which mimicks how a real executor would execute model training or predicting on the `darrow-ml-platform` infrastructure.
-It is a lot simpler, but should give a decent idea of what happens to the model during execution of either training or predicting.

-## How `ModelInterfaceV4` relates to the __rooted tree__
+## How `ModelInterfaceV4` relates to the hierarchy
 While the `ModelInterfaceV4` protocol is not terribly complex, it contains a number of custom `types` and `Enums`, which often relate to the __rooted tree__ data model and might take some getting used to.
 Consider the `Node` object from the `objectmodels.hierarchy` module:

 ```python